minaashraf30/java-projects/README.md

 Calculating and displaying the sum of numbers from 1 to 9 using Java arithmetic expressions.

+### Ch17 – PI Approximation
+Approximating the value of π using a mathematical series and floating-point arithmetic in Java.

 ## 🛠️ Technologies Used
 - Java
 - Console Output
+- Arithmetic & Floating-Point Operations

 ## 🎯 Purpose
 These exercises are part of my learning journey in Java programming.